 - Under STAGE IIA1: The cancerous tumor is 4 centimeters or smaller

 - Under STAGE IIA2: The tumor is larger than 4 centimeters.

 - STAGE IIB: The cancer has escalated from the cervix to the tissue surrounding the uterus.

-STAGE III: In the section of STAGE III, the cancer has spread to the lower third of the vagina and/or to the pelvic wall, and/or has caused kidney issues.
-STAGE III is categorized into STAGES IIIA, IIIB and IIIC, depending on how far the cancer has spread.
+In the section of STAGE III, the cancer has spread to the lower third of the vagina and/or to the pelvic wall and/or has caused kidney issues.
+STAGE III is categorized into STAGES IIIA, IIIB, and IIIC, depending on how far the cancer has spread.

 - STAGE IIIA: The tumor has spread to the lower section of the vagina but not to the pelvic wall

-- STAGE IIIB: Cancer has crossed the pelvic wall; and/or the tumor has grown enough to block one or both the ureters or has caused any of the kidney to function abnormally.
+- STAGE IIIB: Cancer has crossed the pelvic wall, and/or the tumor has grown enough to block one or both the ureters or has caused any of the kidneys to function abnormally.

 - STAGE IIIC: STAGE IIIC is divided into further two stages; IIIC1 and IIIC2, depending on the increased rate of cancer cells to the lymph nodes: